aws-samples/non-profit-blockchain/new-member/README.md

     -c $CHANNEL -o $ORDERER --cafile /opt/home/managedblockchain-tls-chain.pem --tls
 ```

-Check that the latest config block file now exists:
+Check that the latest config block file exists.
+The latest config block will be called $CHANNEL.config.block, whereas the original config block (used to create the genesis block) will be called $CHANNEL.block:

 ```
 ls -lt /home/ec2-user/fabric-samples/chaincode/hyperledger/fabric/peer